 }

-public class TestPerson{
+public class TestPerson{(With Encapsulation)

 public static void main(String[] args){